bpdanskin/MICrONS_workshop_2025/README.md

 There are two options for following the tutorial and doing the exercises:
 1. Local: [Create a new conda environment](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-with-commands) using Python 3.11 and `pip install caveclient` into it as well as your favorite notebook package (e.g. `pip install jupyter`).
-2. Online: Go to the `ProgrammaticAccess.ipynb` notebook in [Google Colab](https://colab.research.google.com/github/AllenInstitute/MICrONS_workshop_neuroai2024/blob/main/tutorials/ProgrammaticAccess.ipynb) (requires GMail or other Google-related account).
+2. Online: Go to the `ProgrammaticAccessColab.ipynb` notebook in [Google Colab](https://colab.research.google.com/github/AllenInstitute/MICrONS_workshop_neuroai2024/blob/main/tutorials/ProgrammaticAccessColab.ipynb) (requires GMail or other Google-related account).
 Google Colab lets you run executable notebooks in the cloud with minimal setup.

 #### Further reading relevant to the demonstration